Jcodefox/LifeSimulator/README.md

 Other than that nothing was changed since 2016 until now.

 If you would like to contribute, go right ahead and clone the project, make a change, and make a pull request.
+Please refrain from NSFW or swearing anywhere in this repository.

 Comment section here: [#1](https://github.com/JCodeFox/LifeSimulator/issues/1)